Google Search Console's New Generative AI Report: What It Shows (and What It Doesn't)

 It's a new section inside Search Console's Performance area, with dedicated views for both Search and Discover.
 The data reflects where your pages appear inside Google's generative experiences:

 In short, it isolates your presence in Google's AI surfaces so you can finally see it on its own, instead of guessing.
-The report is labelled Beta, and the rollout is starting with a subset of websites so Google can test it before a wider release.
-So if you don't see it in your Search Console yet, that's expected — keep an eye out over the coming weeks.
+The report is labelled Beta, and the rollout is starting with a subset of sites in the UK first, with Google saying it will expand availability globally after the testing phase.
+So if you're outside the UK or simply don't see it in your Search Console yet, that's expected — keep an eye out over the coming weeks.
+One useful detail: this generative AI impression data isn't a separate silo.
+It's still counted inside your overall Performance report too, so the new view is an isolated lens on numbers Google was already tracking, not a brand-new dataset.

 What it tracks (and what it doesn't)

 This is the part to be clear-eyed about, because the first version is deliberately narrow.
-It reports impressions only (how often your pages were shown inside these AI features), broken down by pages, countries, devices and dates.
+It reports impressions only (how often your pages were shown inside these AI features), broken down by pages, countries, devices and dates — with date granularity from hourly all the way up to monthly.
+(The device dimension is available for Search only, not Discover.)
 That's genuinely useful, but notice what's missing.

 Two limits matter most.
-First, no clicks: you'll see that you appeared, not whether anyone came to your site from it.
+First, no clicks and no CTR: you'll see that you appeared, not whether anyone came to your site from it.
 Second, and bigger, no query data: you won't know which questions triggered your appearance.
 For a discipline built on understanding intent, that's a real gap.
-Google has framed this as an early testing phase, so query and click data may follow, but for now the report answers "how often am I showing up?" and not much more.
+Google has said it's still working with site owners on which insights are most useful and plans to add more metrics over time, so query and click data may follow.
+But for now the report answers "how often am I showing up?" and not much more.

 Why this matters (even with the limits)